skx/predis/README.md

     get_set  33267 requests in 5 seconds
     set_del  38706 requests in 5 seconds

-Predis:
+Predis using SQLite:

     incr_decr 11064 requests in 5 seconds
     get_set   13100 requests in 5 seconds
     set_del   11769 requests in 5 seconds

+Predis using BDB (launched via `./predis  --backend=BDB`)

+    incr_decr 14926 requests in 5 seconds
+    get_set   15896 requests in 5 seconds
+    set_del   16282 requests in 5 seconds

-This suggests that predis is 3-4 times slower than Redis, but obviously benchmarks are unrealistic and will vary depending on your system and use-case.
+This suggests that predis is 3-4 times slower than Redis using SQlite, and half as fast using the Berkeley database backend, but obviously benchmarks are unrealistic and will vary depending on your system and use-case.

 Extending